looping/RCDraggableButton/README.md

 The recommended approach for installating `RCDraggableButton` is via the [CocoaPods](http://cocoapods.org/) package manager.

-In your `Podfile`, add a line shown below:
+In your `Podfile`, add a line shows below:

 ``` bash
 pod 'RCDraggableButton', '~> 0.1'